 An illustration of the procession of Queen Isabella of Bavaria into Paris, from a volume of Jean Froissart's Chronicles (Harley MS 4379, f.
 3r)View images from this item (1)

 Yet however powerful some women were in the Middle Ages, it is important to remember that the overwhelming majority were not.
 Most women, even those in privileged circumstances, had little control over the direction their lives took.
 The marriages of young aristocratic women were usually arranged by their families (but here it is worth noting that their husbands, too, had little choice in their partners).
 Once widowed, such women had legal independence and, in many instances, autonomy over considerable financial resources.

 The two main alternatives for a medieval woman were to marry, or to 'take the veil' and become a nun.
 Almost all female orders required women to live behind the walls of a monastery or within an individual cell, living a life of contemplation, prayer and work.
 Though the appeal of this way of life might be difficult to grasp today, for a medieval woman, one of its attractions must have been freedom from the dangers of childbearing.

 Most women, however, were married, usually as teenagers.
 Afterwards, they were responsible for managing the household, whether this was a great castle or a small peasant hovel.

-Drawings of foetal positions in the womb, from a gynaecological textView images from this item (1)
+Drawings of foetal positions in the womb, from an illustrated gynaecological treatise (Sloane MS 249, f.
+197r)View images from this item (1)

 The text in this article is available under the Creative Commons License.